nanw1103/parallel-processing-patterns/README.md

 However, when additional performance is needed, it will be hard.

-One example is the network socket I/O library provided by OS.
+One example is the network socket I/O library provided by the OS.
 The socket presentation and operation are handled as a batch at the OS level, reflecting the underlying hardware.
 Examples are Linux epoll and Windows completion port.
 However, high-level libraries tend to expose the interfaces to operate a single socket, e.g., read from a socket.
 Then when reading multiple sockets concurrently, we see lots of implementation use threads to achieve